tensorflow/tfjs/docs/roadmap.md

 Safari, and Firefox for demos - they should work with some minor changes to the WebGL API.

-## Optimizers

-Currently, **deeplearn.js** only has an SGD optimizer, however the optimizer interface is generic enough to support new optimizers.
-We would love to see RMSProp, Adagrad, Adadelta, Adam, and Adamax.

 ## Logical sampling

 When writing custom shader programs in **deeplearn.js**, the author must sample